betterscientificsoftware/bssw.io/Articles/Blog/2026-03-modern-memory-safe-cpp.md

 The C++ standards work suggests how the remaining major categories could be addressed more systematically.
 A future profiles framework could combine a `std::bounds` profile to inject bounds checks, a `std::lifetime` profile to reject manual `delete` and `free` and to check for null dereference, and a `std::initialization` profile to verify that objects are initialized before use.<sup>[11],[12],[13]</sup>
 That same direction could then be extended with a `std::type` profile to restrict unsafe casts and wrong-type access, plus an invalidation profile to prevent use of iterators, pointers, references, and views after a container mutation or destruction.<sup>[14],[17]</sup>
-Together with custom `clang-tidy` checks that discourage persistent raw C++ references, uture LLVM lifetime and invalidation analysis, and other rule checks, this can create a subset of C++ that could come reasonably close to being memory safe in practice for most HPC C++ programs, while still maintaining near maximum performance.<sup>[5],[6],[11]</sup>
+Together with custom `clang-tidy` checks that discourage persistent raw C++ references, future LLVM lifetime and invalidation analysis, and other rule checks, this can create a subset of C++ that could come reasonably close to being memory safe in practice for most HPC C++ programs, while still maintaining near maximum performance.<sup>[5],[6],[11]</sup>

 What would still remain are the places where C++ must deliberately escape that checked subset: low-level runtime and library internals, interoperability layers with C, Fortran, CUDA, and operating-system APIs, custom allocators and raw-storage manipulation, and any code that explicitly suppresses safety checks for compatibility or performance reasons.<sup>[11],[22]</sup>
 In that sense, the most plausible future is not that every corner of ISO C++ becomes uniformly memory safe, but that tool-enforced safe regions become large enough that most scientific application code can be written in a style where memory-related undefined behavior is rare, diagnosable, and mostly confined to trusted boundary code.